LibermanDaniel/awasProject/README.md

 * Client-side input restrictions
 * Username/password enumeration

-To find more information about application functionality, refer to the user manual.
+To find more information about application functionality, refer to the [User Manual](./User%20Manual.pdf).